Where Is the Best Area to Stay in Koh Samui for Families?

 Is Nathon a good place to stay in Koh Samui?

-Not really for families.
-Nathon is the island’s main port and more of a transport hub.
-It’s far from the best beaches, has limited dining options, and lacks kid-friendly activities.
-Still, it’s a great place to stop by for a sunset walk or a quick meal on your way to/from the ferry.
+Nathon isn’t a good base for most families.
+It’s the island’s main port and functions more as a transport hub than a holiday destination, it’s far from the best beaches, has limited dining options, and has almost no kid-friendly activities.
+It is, however, a lovely spot to stop by for a sunset walk along the pier or a quick meal before catching the ferry.

 What are some fun nearby islands to visit with kids?